-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy? - Through the application of the criteria specified above, the investment universe equities issued by companies that are headquartered or mainly active in emerging markets in Asia, Latin America, Africa, Europe, and the Middle East is reduced by more than 20% compared with a non-sustainable portfolio. - What is the policy to assess good governance practices of the investee companies?
+- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+Not applicable - What is the policy to assess good governance practices of the investee companies?

-In the investment process, good corporate governance is assessed based on the application of negative criteria, the integration of ESG research into the investment process (ESG scores) for the evaluation of companies, and ultimately in security selection (best-in-class approach), as well as through the continuous monitoring of the governance-related score of the fund.
+The assessment of good corporate governance in the investment process is conducted by applying negative criteria, the integration of ESG research in the investment process (ESG scores) for the assessment of companies and for stock picking (best-in-class approach), and the constant evaluation of the fund's governance-related score.